dhutapratama/docs/logging.md

 <a name="logging-deprecation-warnings"></a>
 ### Logging Deprecation Warnings

-PHP, Lets, and other libraries often notify their users that some of their features have been deprecated and will be removed in a future version.
+GO, Lets, and other libraries often notify their users that some of their features have been deprecated and will be removed in a future version.
 If you would like to log these deprecation warnings, you may specify your preferred `deprecations` log channel in your application's `config/logging.php` configuration file:

     'deprecations' => env('LOG_DEPRECATIONS_CHANNEL', 'null'),